Christmas market in Madrid's Plaza Mayor

 Discover why Madrid is special at Christmas: ring in the New Year with the tradition of 12 grapes

-Madrid sparkles
+• Madrid sparkles

 From around the end of November until 7 January, the city's streets are lit with thousands of lights specially created by designers.
 It is truly beautiful to stroll around emblematic spots in the capital such as Plaza de España, Gran Vía, El Retiro Park or the Royal Palace and admire incredible decorations such as a giant 3D Christmas ball that lights up to the rhythm of the music or Christmas trees made out of coloured light bulbs.Besides strolling around, there are other ways to enjoy this spectacle.
-For example, you can have a drink on the rooftop terraces of several hotels on Gran Vía or take a ride on the Naviluz, the double-decker Christmas bus that tours the city.More original ways to enjoy Christmas lights?
-Special events are usually scheduled during these festivities, such as “Naturaleza Encendida”: This is an exhibition of incredible lighted figures that, in recent years, has taken place in green areas such as the Royal Botanical Garden or the Juan Carlos I Park.
+For example, you can enjoy a drink on the rooftop terraces of several hotels on Gran Vía or take a Christmas bus to see the lights of the city.More original ways to enjoy Christmas lights?
+Special events are usually scheduled during these festivities, such as “Naturaleza Encendida”: An exhibition of incredible luminous figures that in recent years has taken place in green spaces such as the Alfonso XIII Botanical Garden and the Tierno Galván Park.

 Markets, nativity scenes and other Christmas events